qntm/t-a-i/README.md

 ## APIs

+### tai.earliestAtomic
+Returns `63072010000`, TAI milliseconds when TAI began (1972-01-01 00:00:10 TAI).

 ### tai.earliestUnix
 Returns `63072000000`, Unix time when TAI began (1972-01-01 00:00:00 Unix time).

-### tai.earliestAtomic
-Returns `63072010000`, TAI milliseconds when TAI began (1972-01-01 00:00:10 TAI).

 ### tai.initialOffset
 Returns `10000`, the offset in milliseconds between TAI and Unix time when TAI began.

 ### tai.leapSeconds
 Returns an array of leap second objects.
-Each leap second has a property `unix` which indicates the Unix time when the offset between TAI and Unix time changed, and the number of milliseconds by which the offset changed.
-E.g. `{unix: 78796801000, offset: 1000}` for the inserted leap second of 30 June 1972.
+Each leap second has a property `atomic` which indicates the TAI time when the offset between TAI and Unix time changed, and the number of milliseconds by which the offset changed.
+E.g. `{atomic: 78796811000, offset: 1000}` for the inserted leap second of 30 June 1972.

 ### tai.unixToAtomic(unix)
 Shorthand for `tai.convert.manyToOne.unixToAtomic(unix)`.